max0huang/SweeperBot/README.md

 # Features

-- `!say_hi` - Introduces bot to guild.
+- `!s say_hi` - Introduces bot to guild.
-- `!clean_channel` - Cleans the channel the command was run in.
+- `!s clean_channel` - Cleans the channel the command was run in.

 # Dependencies